grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

    >
    >When you select a programmer, all the channels under that programmer are selected by default.

-1. Select **Apply selection** for your selection to take effect.

    >[!IMPORTANT]
    >
->  Selecting individual channels is not the same as selecting a programmer.

-When i select individual channels then that will be shown separately in different reports.
-But whne I select the parent programmer of all those channels then then in the report I see the data of that programmer comnbined.

->[!NOTE]
+   >When you select all the individual channels under a programmer it displays the reports differently when you select the parent programmer (and all individual channels under it are selected by default due to this selection).

+1. Select **Apply selection** for your selection to take effect.

+>[!CAUTION]
 >
->We cannot select more than 10 items in MVPD and programmer selector.
+>We cannot select more than 10 items in MVPD and programmer selectors.
-Another way to change selection is to deselct the any of the previously selected MVPDs and channels. in the segment nd timeframe panel.
-Or you can clear the entire selection, and defaults you back to All.

 ## Granularity and timeframe selection {#granularity-timeframe}